-Apartment block in Bad Saulgau
+Apartment block and art depot in Bad Saulgau

 The site of an abandoned nursery in the middle of a residential area high above the old town of Bad Saulgau in general is a suitable location for housing, but unsuitable for classic residential typologies.
 The not exactly common approach of building apartments on a star-shaped floor plan, on an urban development level, proved to be effective.